BeastyWK/Entropy-UNet/README.md

 Note: GPU acceleration is strongly advised for training.
 The specified versions have been tested; newer versions may work but are not guaranteed.

-Feature Engineering with LAMMPS
+Feature Engineering with LAMMPS:
 Conformational features are extracted from metadynamics trajectory files using the LAMMPS compute entropy/atom command.
-This compute calculates an entropy estimate for each atom based on the local environment.
+This compute calculates an entropy estimate for each particle based on the local environment.

 CRE Lable engineering:
 run CRE_lable.py